 Targeting the wrong customer

 To succeed in business, you need to be able to reach out to buyers who are interested in the products or services you sell.
-Pinpointing a target market and creating an ideal buyer persona are steps that should be taken early on in the planning process.
+Pinpointing aand creating an ideal buyer persona are steps that should be taken early on in the planning process.